annotation/stam/README.md

 * ``id`` - Unique Id for the annotation (optional)
 * ``begin`` - Selector begin character position in the text (optional, absence denotes metadata/higher-order annotation)
 * ``end`` - Selector end character position in the text (optional, absende denotes metadata/higher-order annotation)
 * ``group_id`` - Id for the annotation that may be shared between multiple annotations, all of which are required for full interpretation.
+A group ID *MUST NOT* clash with any existing annotation id, i.e. they share the same namespace.
 * ``text`` - Text value of the pointed text (optional, for validation purposes)
 * ``vocab`` -  URL to the vocabulary used in the body (or in-line definition)
 * ``body`` - The body of the annotation, a scalar value or a key/value map (optional)